 - Likes to sing songs and tell stories

 - Has experience working with young children

 - Reads fluently and can be flexible about reading pictures and not just the text

 In my opinion, the perfect teacher for a young child does not require a teaching degree.
 Of course, an education degree and professional teaching experience would be ideal.
 However, with all due respect for hard-working teachers, sometimes classroom-based teachers are used to following a set curriculum and may not be willing to adapt to a child’s developmental level and unique interests.
 Therefore, my advice is to have an open mind in your search for the best language teacher.

 1. Hire a nanny, au pair, or babysitter

 If you are not fluent in the desired foreign language, a multilingual nanny, au pair, or regular babysitter is the best potential language teacher for a young children.
 This special caregiver can spend one-on-one time with your child in normal daily routine.
 For optimal learning, this person should come several days per week for a few hours per day – as much as your budget allows.
 Once a week is not enough.
 We’ve had wonderful luck finding Korean-speaking caregivers through Care.com, and you can filter caregivers by language on their website.

 Previously, my daughter had a native Korean-speaking nanny for the first 2 years of her life.
 Between age 2-3, my daughter had an English-speaking nanny.
-I tried to find a Korean or Chinese-speaking nanny or babysitter, but quality of care is more important than language, so she was monolingual that year and forgot most of her Korean.
-After that nanny moved away (when my daughter was 3 and my son was just born), we found our current nanny Korean-speaking nanny who is now part of our family.
-We are still very close with my daughter’s first nanny and my daughter periodically chats with her in Korean over FaceTime!
+I tried to find a Korean or Chinese-speaking nanny or babysitter, but quality of care is more important than language, so my daughter was monolingual that year and forgot most of her Korean.
+After that nanny moved away (when my daughter was 3 and my son was just born), we found our current Korean-speaking nanny who is now an important part of our family.
+We are still very close with my daughter’s first nanny, and my daughter periodically chats with her in Korean over FaceTime!